Safety and Security

 - Video recording may occur in some areas of the residence halls.

-- Residents are expected to lock their rooms and carry their keys and OneCard with them at all times.
+- Residents are expected to lock their rooms and carry their keys (if applicable) and NIU OneCard with them at all times.

 - Residents of Grant C and D Towers, New Hall, and Gilbert Hall should not hang things from the inside door handle of any door that has a proximity reader on it (room doors, and New Hall cluster doors) as this will drain the battery on the lock.